If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Energy and activation Activating, can help low energy, can cause insomnia or jitteriness More neutral, can feel calming

 Bupropion is an NDRI, a norepinephrine-dopamine reuptake inhibitor.
 It works on the brain chemicals norepinephrine and dopamine.
 Escitalopram is an SSRI, a selective serotonin reuptake inhibitor.
 It works on serotonin.
 Reuptake inhibition means the medication slows the recycling of a brain chemical so more of it stays available between nerve cells.
+That difference in target is not a technicality.
+It explains why these drugs feel different and why they fit different people.

 Side effects compared